 However, because you cannot sue your employer, you may not recover damages for some of the losses that you are typically compensated for in a personal injury case.
 There are no damages for pain and suffering, for example, or for loss of companionship if your loved one died on-the-job.
 Your lawyer will also help you to determine if any third party non-employers can be sued for contributing to your injury.

-Howell & Christmas is here to help you at every step of making a work injury claim or filing a lawsuit for compensation.
+Christmas Injury Lawyers is here to help you at every step of making a work injury claim or filing a lawsuit for compensation.
 Call today to schedule a free consultation.